Fractures, Amputation and Serious Injuries to Limbs

 When a pedestrian’s foot is run over by a car, a construction worker’s hand is dismembered in a machine, or an adult’s leg is mangled in a car crash, a lifetime of challenges will follow.
 Compound fractures, the loss of a limb and other disfiguring injuries to the limbs require extensive medical treatment including ongoing rehabilitative therapy.

 Our attorneys at Christiansen Law Offices help clients pursue compensation for their medical expenses, assistive devices, lost wages, and pain and suffering.
 Our 50 years of trial experience has proven successful in demonstrating the unique circumstances that set amputation cases apart from the rest:

-- Emotional suffering: While prosthetics and physical therapy may enable mobility, the emotional scars may never fully heal.
-Losing a finger, arm, leg, or other extremity in an accident is a terrifying experience.
-Counseling may be necessary to overcome Post Traumatic Stress Disorder (PTSD), loss of self-esteem, and feelings of inadequacy.
+- Emotional suffering: While prosthetics and physical therapy may enable mobility, emotional scars may never fully heal.
+Losing a finger, arm, leg, or another extremity in an accident is a terrifying experience.
+Counseling may be necessary to overcome Post Traumatic Stress Disorder (PTSD), loss of self-esteem and feelings of inadequacy.
 We ensure current and future emotional needs are fully addressed in pursuing compensation.

 Let us help you

 If you have suffered a severed limb, a compound fracture that refused to heal, or another disfigurement to your limbs, we can help.
 Contact us online or by phone at 702-570-9262 to schedule a free initial consultation.

 No Fee on Personal Injury Cases Unless We Recover Compensation for You.